 And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him.Hebrews 11:6(NASB)

 Too often, those who started their Christian life by faith, stop relying on the truth of Scripture.
 They take their eyes off Jesus and start to doubt God's Word.
 They often become careless in seeking the Lord, and some even leave their first love.
-There are some who revert to carnality and try to please God through good deeds and worldly works.
-There are others who adopt legalism and perform works of the law or indulge in fleshly living.
+There are some who revert to carnality, indulging in fleshly living.
+Some try to please God through good deeds and worldly works.
+There are others who adopt legalism and perform works of the law for God's approval.

-Christians who try to live in their own strength or rely on their own good works do not please the Lord, because they are not trusting His word - for faith is the evidence of things NOT seen.
-Faith in God's word is what pleases Him.
-We please Him when we are saved but we are to please Him throughout our Christian life - by believing His promises are true - by believing He rewards those who seek Him - by faith.
+Christians who try to live in their own strength or rely on their own good works do not please the Lord, because they are not trusting His Word - for faith is the evidence of things NOT seen.
+Faith in God's Word is what pleases Him.
+We please Him when we are saved, but we are to please Him throughout our Christian life, by believing His promises are true and by believing He rewards those who seek Him - by faith.

-The more a Christian trusts God's word, believes all He says, has faith in His promises, believes He is a Rewarder of those who earnestly seek to know Him - the more they grow in grace, mature in the faith, walk in spirit and truth and please Him - for to the one that has much, even more will be given.
+The more a Christian trusts God's Word, believes all He says, has faith in His promises, believes He is a rewarder of those who earnestly seek to know Him, the more they will grow in grace, mature in the faith, walk in spirit and truth and please Him - for to the one that has much, even more will be given.

 Let us trust in the Lord with all our heart and not lean on our own understanding, knowing that without saving faith and sanctifying faith, it is impossible to please Him.
-But let us never forget that it is God Who said, I AM everything you need - and I AM a Rewarder of those that diligently seek Me.
+But let us never forget that it is God Who said, I AM everything you need, I AM a Rewarder of those who diligently seek Me.

-Father, I realise how quickly and easily I can move from trusting You to doubting Your Word, when things do not go the way that I expect.
-I pray that like Abraham and the men and women of faith in the book of Hebrews, I may trust in You and not falter, even in difficult days.
-I pray that my faith will stand fast in the evil day.
-Help me to earnestly seek You day by day, for I know that only as Christ lives in and through me, by faith, can I be pleasing in Your sight - in Jesus’ name I pray, AMEN.
+Heavenly Father, I realise how quickly and easily I can move from trusting You to doubting Your Word, when things do not go the way that I expect.
+I pray that like the men and women of faith in Hebrews, my trust in You will not falter.
+Help me to earnestly seek You day by day, for I know that only as Christ lives in and through me, by faith, can I be pleasing in Your sight.
+In Jesus’ name, AMEN.